Knowledge Architecture

 Why It Matters

-Layered rings separate values, logic, practice, and proof, so people and models know which part of the plan they are editing.
+Layered rings separate values, logic, practice, and proof, so users know what part of an output they are editing.

 How It Works

-1. Declare the yantra core and Sanskrit Seed Truth (Yantra) for the domain.
+1. Declare the yantra core and Seed Truth (Yantra) for the domain you want to map.

-5. Run integrity checks plus Cycle → Discourse → State rhythms so updates return their evidence to the core.
+5. Run integrity checks so updates return evidence back to the core instead of drifting outward.

 Who It's For

-• Builders, product teams, and AI engineers who need typed prompts and structures for safe reasoning.
+• Builders, product teams, and AI operators who need layered prompts and reliable revisions.

 Signal Layer — Quick Orientation